very-scary-scenario/nkd.su/PANIC.md

       `POSTING_ACCESS_TOKEN` and `POSTING_ACCESS_TOKEN_SECRET`.
         - `READING_` is for @nkdsu, `POSTING_` is for @NekoDesuRadio.
-Peter has keys for all of these already, but you should be able to create a new app and get him to reauthenticate them if you want to use your own app keys.
+Peter has keys for all of these already, but you should be able to create a new app and get them to reauthenticate them if you want to use your own app keys.
         - If you're setting up an instance for local development and testing, you probably want to create a testing Twitter account and use that